Skip to contents

 Users only need to specify the x, m, and y variables, and covariates or control variables, if any (by cov), and the functions will automatically identify all indirect effects and total effects.

 Note that they are not intended to be flexible.
-For models that are different from these common models, it is recommended to fit the models manually, either by structural equation modelling (e.g., lavaan::sem()) or by regression analysis using stats::lm() or lmhelprs::many_lm().
+For more complex models, it is recommended to fit the models manually, either by structural equation modelling (e.g., lavaan::sem()) or by regression analysis using stats::lm() or lmhelprs::many_lm().
 See https://sfcheung.github.io/manymome/articles/med_lm.html for an illustration on how to compute and test indirect effects for an arbitrary mediation model.

 Workflow

-This is the workflow of the "q" functions:
+This is the workflow of the "q" functions when estimating the coefficients by regression:

 • Do listwise deletion based on all the variables used in the models.